Publications

 Weinfurter JT, Graham ME, Ericsen AJ, Matschke LM, Llewellyn-Lacey S, Price DA, Wiseman RW, Reynolds MR Front.
 Immunol.
 2020

-In this study, we used a combination of alloimmunization, whole exome sequencing, and bioinformatics to identify a minor histocompatibility antigen (mHAg) in Mauritian cynomolgus macaques (MCMs).
-We mapped the minimal optimal epitope to a 10-mer peptide (SW10) in apolipoprotein B mRNA editing enzyme catalytic polypeptide-like 3C (APOBEC3C) and determined the major histocompatibility complex class I restriction element as Mafa-A1063, which is expressed in almost 90% of MCMs.
-APOBEC3C SW10-specific CD8+ T cells recognized immortalized B cells but not fibroblasts from a mHAg-positive MCM.
-These results provide a framework for identifying mHAgs in a non-transplant setting and suggest that APOBEC3C SW10 could be used as a model antigen to test mHAg-targeted therapies in NHPs.
+This study employed alloimmunization, whole exome sequencing, and bioinformatics to identify a minor histocompatibility antigen (mHAg) in Mauritian cynomolgus macaques (MCMs).
+The mHAg, named SW10, is 10 amino acids long and lies within the cytidine deaminase APOBEC3C.
+We determined that it is bound by the major histocompatibility complex class I (MHC-I) molecule Mafa-A1∗063, expressed by almost 90% of MCMs.
+Notably, CD8+ T cells specific for APOBEC3C SW10 recognized immortalized B cells but not fibroblasts, suggesting that the mHAg is expressed by a limited number of tissues.
+These findings established a method for mapping mHAgs in a non-transplant setting and identified APOBEC3C SW10 as a potential model antigen for testing mHAg-targeted therapies in NHPs.

 PubMed Link